 If you see a roadblock, is time for route B

-It doesn’t matter who made the roadblock, locals or government agencies, you should never willingly approach a roadblock.
+It doesn’t matter who made the barricade, locals or government agencies; you should never willingly approach a barrier.
 If you do so be prepared to surrender everything you own.
-Every roadblock is set for a reason and while some people may think it’s just a regular checkpoint during a time of crisis, I believe it’s better to be safe than sorry.
+Every roadblock is set for a reason.
+While some people may think it’s just a regular checkpoint during a time of crisis, I believe it’s better to be safe than sorry.
 There isn’t any reason in this world that would make me enter into a zone where you’re exposed to direct fire from multiple angles.
 I prefer to be cautious and find a way around.

 There’s nothing more precious than gas for a long distance bug out

 Even if you bring extra gas for your long trip, things can always get worse.
 A lot of detours can put you in a tight spot or a nasty situation.
 You should assume that at some point in time, you will need to borrow, steal or even beg for fuel to stay on the road.
 Having a backup vehicle like a mountain bike may seem a good alternative.
 However, if you still have a long way to go and you have a family of four, things may not work out.

 You can abandon your vehicle and supplies and take only the essentials, but do you have any guarantee you will make it to your bug out location?
 It’s better to have a simple siphon and pump to refuel if necessary.
 How you will get the fuel depends entirely on your condition, the crisis in effect and your morality.

 There’s no place for remorse and your stuff is not worth the trouble